FY 2015

 gakumachi_2015_2

-On Friday, July 10, 2015, a certification ceremony was held at Kyoto City Hall in the presence of Kyoto Mayor Kadokawa and the selection committee for the 14 projects adopted this year.
+On Friday, July 10, 2015, a certification ceremony was held at Kyoto City Hall in the presence of Mayor Kadokawa of Kyoto and members of the selection committee for the 14 projects selected this year.

 After the certification ceremony, the selection committee members gave comments and advice to each of the selected organizations, and each organization made a strong start toward regional revitalization.